LightAnd2/A4J/README.md

 # Apostles4Jesus — apostles4jesus.com

 Website for Apostles4Jesus, an Orthodox Christian teaching community with 15K+ followers across social media.
-Built and maintained by me since 2021, redesigned from scratch into what it is today.
+Redesigned from scratch into what it is today.

 The site delivers weekly faith content in English and Arabic, so everything — every page, every component — exists in both languages.